abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 So I have one development VM where I mount all my projects and my skills directory.
 I intentionally don't share full agent config directories, such as `~/.claude` or `~/.codex`; I keep them inside the VM.

-I created a custom [startup script](https://github.com/abogoyavlensky/agents/blob/master/sandbox/agent.yaml) with a few useful system dependencies.
+I created a custom startup script [agent.yaml](https://github.com/abogoyavlensky/agents/blob/master/sandbox/agent.yaml) with a few useful system dependencies.
 It installs [mise](https://mise.jdx.dev/), so I can add tools conveniently inside the VM, plus Homebrew on Linux and a few popular coding agents, and it sets up some shell aliases.

 You can start from scratch with any official Lima template, customize your own, or try my template linked above.